chintan94/Columbia7pdata/README.md

 ## The Entity-Ticker Mapper
 ### Input: tsv files
 ### Output: enriched file with entities mapped
+### Storage elements
+TTFD: Total Token Frequency Dictionary
+TTM: Token -> Ticker Map

 ### Basic Idea:
+**Start**:

-**Start**: Ignore all the entries which already have the ticker and cleansed_name set.
+0. Ignore all the entries which already have the ticker and cleansed_name set.
+1. Clean the transaction description and tokenize with spacy.

 ### First Time Creation:

-    1. Pick up the transaction description field.
-Strip out the state and city part.
-    2. Run a word frequency algo on that.
-(A little complicated logic)
-    3. Define a threshold frequency.
-(If is crosses the threshold than consider for mapping) Maintain a central frequency counter persistant database. (word : count)
-    4. For all those who cross the threshold -> define ticker and cleansed_name (Hardcoding) Create a rule.
-Maintain a rule-system.
+    2. Calculate the token frequency.
+Update TTFD.
+    3. Take the top 10-15-20 until we get 10-15 organizations out of those.
+    4. Manually Create TTM.

 ### Automated Processing:
-    1. Strip the State and city.
-    2. Check the rule book for all the substrings.
+    2. Check TTM for each token.
+And map accordingly.
     3. If the rule is found:
         Update the ticker and cleansed_name
-    4. Updae the frequency counter.
+    4. Update the frequency counter.

-**End**: Write all the entries with mapped entity to output file.

-### Suggestion to Joel:
-This is maintained by 7park.
-Why not filter out City and States and maintain them seperately?
+### Derivative Creation
+    For each month create seperate derivative files for each mapped ticker.

+**End**:

 ### Suggestion from Joel:
-What should be the threshold?
+We need 10 more tickers more than the the ones which are already mapped.